aka: Hold Me

-- During the final moments of Supernatural Season Four, Sam and Dean react to Lucifer's imminent appearance this way◊.
-Especially a Crowning Moment of Heartwarming considering all of the crap their relationship has been going through; Sam is actually directly responsible for freeing Lucifer, and betrayed and abandoned Dean to do it.
+- During the final moments of Supernatural Season Four, in the episode "Lucifer Rising", Sam and Dean react to Lucifer's imminent appearance this way.
+Especially a Crowning Moment of Heartwarming considering all of the crap their relationship has been going through, all the lies and mistrust and whacked-out junkie behavior in the past season, and the fact that Sam is actually directly responsible for freeing Lucifer and betrayed and abandoned Dean to do it.
 However, their first instinct when they're desperate and terrified is still to cling to one another.

 - In the Angel episode "That Old Gang Of Mine," Cordelia gets Fred to go out to a bar with her and Wesley, after spending all her time inside, fearing the outside world because of past bad experiences.
 The bar gets attacked by a gang of demon hunters, and Fred spends most of the rest of the episode clinging to Wesley's arm.

 - Kara Thrace and Lee Adama during a particularly tense moment in the 2000s Battlestar Galactica , when they've just decided to take on a joint secret mission to assassinate an Admiral, and know they'll probably die for it.